 To meet this challenge, ALS TDI has established the first in-home blood collection program in ALS as part of its Precision Medicine Program (PMP).
 By partnering with Phlebotek, a mobile phlebotomy service, ALS TDI is able to collect samples from people living with ALS who are participating in the PMP without asking them to leave their homes.

 Participants are invited by our team *according to certain criteria* from those already enrolled in the PMP.
-Currently approximately 45 of the 591 participants in the PMP are providing regular blood samples through the in-home program.
+Currently, approximately 45 of the 591 participants in the PMP are providing regular blood samples through the in-home program.
 In 2020, our goal is to collect samples from 30 additional PMP participants.

 To execute the program, Phelbotek phlebotomists visit the homes of participants to take blood samples every three months.
 The samples are then be shipped from all over the country to ALS TDI’s lab in Cambridge, MA.
 Previously, PMP participants would have come to the lab for a one-time blood draw, which was useful for genome sequencing but didn’t provide the data needed to identify and validate biomarkers.

-Now, having these regularly collected samples allows ALS TDI scientist to monitor things like RNA expression and whole blood counts, as well as measuring specific proteins in serum and plasma, that could be changing in the blood over time as the participants’ ALS progresses.
+Now, having these regularly collected samples allows ALS TDI scientists to monitor things like RNA expression and whole blood counts, as well as measuring specific proteins in serum and plasma, that could be changing in the blood over time as the participants’ ALS progresses.
 Being able to identify properties that are changing in many blood samples as the study continues could point us to leads for potential ALS blood biomarkers.
-The large number of blood samples we collect over time, paired with all the rest of data we collect in the PMP, gives ALS TDI an exciting and unique opportunity to robustly validate biomarkers for ALS.
+The large number of blood samples we collect over time, paired with all the rest of the data we collect in the PMP, gives ALS TDI an exciting and unique opportunity to robustly validate biomarkers for ALS.

 To learn more about the Precision Medicine Program, or to enroll, visit our PMP page here.